glaive345/162FinalProject/ProjectDocument.md

 **Document what game states and game data you managed and what design patterns you used to complete your task.**<br/>
 *Observer Pattern* - The game is centered around a Observer / Watcher design pattern.
 The UI watches and receives updates from the minigames.
 And in turn, the minigames watch the EventManager, who keeps track of which minigames are active and their states (such as GameActive, which indicates if a player is currently playing a minigame and EventActive, which indicates if an emergency has been initiated), and generates events accordingly.

 More specifically, in EventManager, we have a list of tuples containing the name of a minigame and how long they have been active.
 Then, it generates a random minigame that is not active.
 Minigames signal when they are complete through the function ReturnFunction(stringMinigameName), which tells the manager to pop it out of the list.
+[This](https://github.com/glaive345/162FinalProject/blob/b9bdf6aef0ac79e108247b580c18e960e27de9d4/Deep%20Space%20Delivery/Assets/Scripts/EventManager.cs#L32) is a link to the EventManager's eventList, a list of 'tuples', which the EventManager frequency modifies.

 # Sub-Roles